guoyww/AnimateDiff/README.md

 ## Common Issues
 <details>
 <summary>Installation</summary>
-Please ensure the installation of [xformer](https://github.com/facebookresearch/xformers) that is applied to reduce the inference memory.
+Please ensure the installation of <a href="https://github.com/facebookresearch/xformers">xformer</a> that is applied to reduce the inference memory.
 </details>

 <details>